andaley/homesoon/project-diary.md

 8/14
 - added button to save to favorites
 - created add to favorites route
-- store favorite in database
 - created add to favorites event listener and ajax call
+- stored favorite in database if user is logged in

 TODO